dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/Algebra_Qual_Notes.md

 - Show that if $H, K \normal G$ and $H\intersect K = \emptyset$, then $hk=kh$ for all $h\in H,k\in K$.
 - Show that if $H,K\normal G$ are normal subgroups that intersect trivially, then $[H, K] = 1$ (so $hk = kh$ for all $k$ and $h$).
 - Show that the order of any element in a group divides the order of the group.
-- Show that the size of a conjugacy class divides the order of a group.
 - Show that $\abs{G}/\abs{H} = [G: H]$.

 Centers